matthew-kissinger/Magikarp-Discord-Bot/README.md

 - `!insult {@user}`: Generate an edgy, sarcastic insult aimed at a specific user.
 If no user is mentioned, the insult will be aimed at the command issuer.
 - `!compliment {@user}`: Generate a unique compliment for a specific user.
 If no user is mentioned, the compliment will be for the command issuer.
 - `!fortune`: The bot will tell your fortune in a quirky and fun manner.
+- `!meme {quote}`: The bot will create a meme with your quote in impact font.

 ## Usage